Skip to main content

 In the research peptide context, this means:

-RetaLABS supplies retatrutide and other peptides as research-grade compounds for laboratory and research use only.
-All product listings, communications, and research guides reflect this classification.
+This classification governs how RetaLABS product listings, communications, and research guides describe these compounds.
 For a broader overview of the research peptide regulatory landscape in Australia, see Research Peptides: Legal Framework in Australia.

 Importation and Domestic Supply Considerations